 There's plenty of parking (300 spaces for vehicles and trailers) at the Au Gres DNR boat launch located just in from the mouth of the Au Gres River.
 With four concrete ramps and loading docks, it doesn't take long to get on and off Saginaw Bay.
 The facility ends on a point jutting out into Lake Huron.
 It offers a scenic view of the Lake Huron coastline, especially for those using the long pier.
 A terrific year-round location for both hiking and bird watching.
-A fee (Recreation Passport) is required for entry.
 Northeast side of the Au Gres River.
-Irenac County